Decoding 8 1/4: A full breakdown to Converting Mixed Numbers to Decimals

 Understanding the Underlying Mathematical Principles

 The conversion process relies on the fundamental relationship between fractions and decimals.
-Decimals are essentially fractions with denominators that are powers of 10 (10, 100, 1000, and so on).
+But decimals are essentially fractions with denominators that are powers of 10 (10, 100, 1000, and so on).
 Converting a fraction to a decimal involves finding an equivalent fraction with a denominator that is a power of 10, or performing the division directly.

 In the case of 1/4, we can find an equivalent fraction with a denominator of 100: